 Please note that I am not encouraging you to violate any copyright laws.
 You should always watch the content available in the public domain.
 I am simply recommending the use of a VPN to maintain your privacy.
 You have every right to your privacy, which is constantly being breached these days.

 I personally use ExpressVPN and have found it to be the fastest and most secure FireStick VPN.
-It is the most streaming-friendly VPN I have ever used.
+It is also the most streaming-friendly VPN I have ever used.
 Therefore, I highly recommend getting ExpressVPN for FireStick.

 Step 1: Click HERE to subscribe to ExpressVPN and enjoy a 49% discount with 3 months of extended service.
 You are also eligible for a 30-day, full money-return guarantee.